pydoit/doit/doc/dependencies.rst

    eduardo@eduardo:~$ doit
    -- checker

-Note the ``---`` again.
+Note the ``--`` again.

 task-dependency
 ---------------

 We have seen only dependencies on files up to now.
 On `doit` you can also define **task-dependency**.
-To define a dependency on another task use the task name (whatever comes after ``task_`` on the function name) preceded by ":".
+To define a dependency on another task use the task name (whatever comes after ``task_`` on the function name) in the "task_dep" attribute.
 It is used to enforce tasks are executed on the desired order.
 By default tasks are executed on the same order as they were defined in the `dodo` file.

 .. note::